 Togo is also a state party to the First Optional Protocol to the ICCPR, which allows individuals to petition the Human Rights Committee if they believe the state has violated their human rights as protected under the Covenant.

 At regional level, Togo is a State Party to the 1981 African Charter on Human and Peoples' Rights.
 Article 11 provides as follows:

 Every individual shall have the right to assemble freely with others.
 The exercise of this right shall be subject only to necessary restrictions provided for by law in particular those enacted in the interest of national security, the safety, health, ethics and rights and freedoms of others.

 Togo is a state party to the 1998 Protocol on the African Court on Human and Peoples' Rights but has not accepted the right of individual petition.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 Under Article 30 of the 1992 Constitution of Togo, the State recognizes and guarantees within the conditions established by the law, the exercise of the freedoms of assembly and of peaceful demonstration without instruments of violence.

-The 2011 Law on Peaceful Assembly establishes a notification regime for public assemblies.
-Notification is required five days in advance.
+The 2011 Law on Peaceful Assembly established a notification regime for public assemblies, with notification required five days in advance.